Houston scraps Texas GOP’s in-person convention due to virus

 The fight over whether thousands of Republican supporters will converge on downtown Houston as the city’s hospitals are overwhelmed is a snapshot of the broader political tensions that have underscored Texas’ handling of the pandemic.

-Turner, a Democrat, previously resisted calls to cancel the convention.
-Gov. Greg Abbott, the state’s top Republican, had publicly deferred to state party leaders who last week voted by a 2-to-1 margin to go forward with an in-person event.
-Abbott had been noncommittal about whether he would attend the convention.
+Gov. Greg Abbott, the state’s top Republican, had publicly deferred to state party leaders who last week voted by a 2-to-1 margin to go forward with an in-person event, though he had not committed to attending the convention.

+Abbott has faced pressure from both sides while managing a coronavirus crisis that has surged in recent weeks.
+In May, he lifted restrictions on gatherings and began to reopen business over the objections of Democratic leaders in several Texas cities.
+The numbers of confirmed virus cases and deaths began to spiral in June and reached new daily highs this week.

 Last week, Republican Lt.
 Gov. Dan Patrick said he was through listening to the nation’s top infectious disease expert, saying Dr. Anthony Fauci “doesn’t know what he’s talking about” over comments that some states reopened too fast.